serenity-is/docs/api/js/domwise/functions/currentLifecycleRoot.md

 ...`Element`[]

-If provided, the first element is set as the new lifecycle root.
+When provided, the first element is installed as the new lifecycle root.
+When called with no arguments the current root (or `null` if none) is returned.

 ## Returns

 `Element` \| `null`

-The current (or previous) lifecycle root element, or `null` if none is set.
+The current lifecycle root, or the previous root when a new one is being set.
+Returns `null` if none is set.